nekto-kotik/nekto-opencart-profiler/README.md

 This is the description/presentation and the issue tracker for the Ultimate OpenCart Profiler module by nekto.

-The module itself is not free and is not open-source, and can be bought elsewhere.
+The module itself is not free and is not open-source, and can be bought at the [OpenCart Marketplace](https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=45418).\
 This is only a place to report and track its bugs.

 ## What is this module for and what it accomplishes